wondomen/labs/be-node-basics1/node-scipts.md

 ### Prerequisites:

-Node.js installed on your machine.
+- Node.js installed on your machine.
+- For Windows users, you need also need Git Bash

 ### Lab Steps: